Freeze-in production of sterile neutrino dark matter in a gauged U$(1)^\prime$ model with inverse seesaw: Bounds on Mass from high energy, intensity and lifetime frontier Experiments

-where $\sigma_{\textrm{ATLAS}}^{\textrm{Observed}}$ is the observed bound from ATLAS and $\sigma_{\textrm{Model}}$ is the calculated value of the cross section for the given model.
-In Figs.~\ref{fig:m10a} and \ref{fig:m10b}, the parts of the lines that are in the white region correspond to the points of the parameter space that give the correct relic density for a given $T_R$ and $m_N$.
+In FIG. \ref{fig:high} we have shown the variation of $g^\prime$ with $M_{Z^\prime}$ for different values of $x_H$, $x_\Phi$, $T_R$ and $m_N$.
+The heavy $Z^\prime$ considered here corresponds to the case-A of DM production discussed in Section \ref{subsec4}.
+The solid red, dashed red, solid black and dashed black lines correspond to the lines that give the correct relic density $\Omega_N h^2=0.12$ for $(T_R, m_N)=(20~\mathrm{MeV}, 1~\mathrm{MeV})$, $(20~\mathrm{MeV}, 10~\mathrm{MeV})$, $(100~\mathrm{MeV}, 1~\mathrm{MeV})$ and $(100~\mathrm{MeV}, 10~\mathrm{MeV})$ respectively.
+The blue shaded regions are disfavoured by the ATLAS search for a heavy $Z^\prime$ \cite{ATLAS:2019erb}.
+The parts of the red and black lines in the white region correspond to the points of the parameter space that give the correct relic density for a given $T_R$ and $m_N$ and are consistent with existing collider bounds.
 These regions can be probed in the future runs of the collider experiments.
-One can see that the values of the allowed coupling strength increases with increasing $M_{Z^\prime}$ as already seen previously.
-Also, it can be seen that the most stringent bound from ATLAS is on the case with $x_h=5$ and $x_\phi = 5$ whereas the case with $x_h=-1$ and $x_\phi = 1$ has the largest allowed parameter space.
+The value of the gauge coupling that gives the correct relic density increases with increasing $M_{Z^\prime}$, as we have already seen in Section \ref{subsec4}.
+Also we obtain stringent bounds on $g^\prime$ for larger values of $m_N$ and $T_R$.